Singh-Kiran-P/StuNet/README.md

 Website = https://stunet-2021.herokuapp.com

-To test the app you can download the apk from our website or from this github repo in 'code/Server.Api/downloads'
+To test the app you can download the apk from our website or from this repository in `code/Server.Api/downloads`

 You can also build the apk using the command below
 ```